 The more that AI is a part of our everyday lives, the more we need these black box algorithms to be transparent.
 Having AI that is trustworthy, reliable and explainable, without greatly sacrificing AI performance or sophistication, is a must.

-There are several good examples of tools out there to help with AI explainability including many vendor offerings, as well as open source options.
+There are several good examples of tools out there to help with AI explainability, including many vendor offerings and open source options.